JayendraCitrusbug/kam-test/telephony_job_scheduler/README.md

 ## Notes

+- SQLite database is used for storing jobs.
 - Redis is used for both background job queuing and pub/sub communication.
 - Jobs are processed and updated through the `JobWorkerService`.
 - WebSocket clients receive real-time job updates using `ConnectionManager`.